aceisScope/GCP_DE_Notes/README.md

     -   array and map
     -   *reference*
 -   Automatically create single-field indexes
+-   Composite indexes: A composite index stores a sorted mapping of all the documents in a collection, based on an ordered list of fields to index.
 -   Atomic transactions.
 Cloud Firetore can execute a set of operations where either all succeed, or none occur.
 -   High availability of reads and writes.
 Cloud Firetore runs in